 COMP 141.
 COMPUTER PROGRAMMING I. This course provides the student with an understanding of hardware and software concepts, structured program design, and programming using Java in an integrated development environment.
 Topics include Boolean expressions, iteration, standard library classes and methods, arrays, searching and sorting, multidimensional arrays, strings, dynamic memory allocation, programmer-defined classes and methods, and deep copying.
 This course, along with Math 161 and 488, fulfills the Information Literacy (IL) requirement for the Mathematics major.
+Semester course, three hours.

 COMP 155.
 INTRODUCTION TO COMPUTER SCIENCE.
 This course provides an introduction to the field of Computer Science.
-Topics include data representation, gates and circuits, algorithm design, programming languages, abstract data types, operating systems, information systems, artificial intelligence, networks, and the World Wide Web.
-The course is intended to prepare students for further study in the field and is also appropriate for non-major students who wish to become familiar with computer science.
+Topics include creating precise specifications and programming solutions for basic computing problems, data representation, and a discussion of topics from the breadth of computing such as information systems, artificial intelligence, networks, and the World Wide Web.
+Fall semester only, three hours.

 COMP 205.
 ETHICS, FAITH, AND THE CONSCIOUS MIND.
 This course focuses on three components of ethics, faith, and philosophy from a computer science perspective.
 First, it examines the Christian theological and philosophical foundations of science and the ethical role of computer science in areas such as globalization, autonomous systems, and intellectual property.
 Second, it considers perspectives on the origins, nature, and future of human cognition and consciousness, including intersections of artificial intelligence and consciousness.
 Third, it reviews ethical systems, cyberethical professional codes, ethical problem-solving techniques, and specific ethical cases, again from a computer science perspective and building on an informed Christian response to technology.
 This course, along with Computer Science 350, fulfills the Information Literacy (IL) requirement for Computer Science majors.
 Students may only receive credit for one of Computer Science 205 or Science, Faith, & Technology 205.
 Prerequisites: Humanities 102 (or Religion 211 and 212) and a lab science.
 The lab science may be taken concurrently with this course.
 This course satisfies the SSFT General Education requirement.
+Spring semester only, three hours.

 COMP 220.
 COMPUTER PROGRAMMING II.
 This is a second course in the Java language: a review of essential language concepts, structured programming, and top-down design.
 Object oriented program design principles including inheritance, abstract base classes, interfaces, virtual methods, and polymorphism are covered.
 Other topics include generics, linked data structures, and exception handling.
 Prerequisite: Computer Science 141.
+Semester course, three hours.